Shinagawa-monkey/Tasty-Treats-App/README.md

 2. **Favorite Recipes:** Save your favorite recipes for quick access.
 3. **Comment on Recipes:** Share your thoughts and tips with other users.
 4. **Surprise Me!:** Get a random recipe suggestion for a delightful surprise.
-5. **Upload recipe image** Personalize your recipe with an optional image upload.
+5. **Upload Recipe Image:** Personalize your recipe with an optional image upload.
-6. **Choose color theme** Explore recipes with three light and three dark color themes.
+6. **Choose Color Theme:** Explore recipes with three light and three dark color themes.

 ### Technologies Used